-- (a) The Bonds may, subject to Condition 7.2(b) below, be redeemed at the option of the Issuer in whole, but not in part, at any time (if this Bond is neither a Floating Rate Bond, an Inflation Linked Bond nor an Inflation Linked Non-Amortising Bond) or on any Interest Payment Date (if this Bond is either a Floating Rate Bond, an Inflation Linked Bond or an Inflation Linked Non-Amortising Bond), on giving not less than 30 nor more than 60 days' notice to the Agent and, in accordance with Condition 13, the Bondholders (which notice shall be irrevocable), if: - (i) on the occasion of the next payment due under the Bonds, the Issuer has or will become obliged to pay additional amounts as provided or referred to in Condition 8 as a result of any change in, or amendment to, the laws or regulations of the Republic of Iceland (Iceland) or any political subdivision of, or any authority in, or of, Iceland having power to tax, or any change in the application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after the date on which agreement is reached to issue the first Tranche of the Bonds; and provided that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which the Issuer would be obliged to pay such additional amounts were a payment in respect of the Bonds then due.
+- (a) The Debt Securities may, subject to Condition 7.2(b) and 7.8 below, be redeemed at the option of the Issuer in whole, but not in part, at any time (if this Debt Security is neither a Floating Rate Bond, an Inflation Linked Bond nor an Inflation Linked Non-Amortising Bond) or on any Interest Payment Date (if this Debt Security is either a Floating Rate Bond, an Inflation Linked Bond or an Inflation Linked Non-Amortising Bond), on giving not less than 30 nor more than 60 days' notice to the AgentFiscal or the NCSD Agent, as applicable, and, in accordance with Condition 13, the Bondholders (which notice shall be irrevocable), if: - (i) (A) on the occasion of the next payment due under the Debt Securities, the Issuer has or will become obliged to pay additional amounts as provided or referred to in Condition 8 or (B) in the case of Subordinated Bonds only, the Issuer would not be entitled to claim a deduction in computing its taxation liabilities in any Tax Jurisdiction (as defined in Condition 9, in respect of any payment of interest to be made on the Debt Securities on the occasion of the next payment due under the Debt Securities or the value of such deduction to the Issuer would be materially reduced, in each case as a result of any change in, or amendment to, the laws or regulations of such Tax Jurisdiction, or any change in the application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after (A) (in the case of Unsubordinated Bonds) the date on which agreement is reached to issue the first Tranche of the BondsUnsubordinated; or (B) (in the case of Subordinated Bonds) the Issue Date; and - (ii) such obligation cannot be avoided by the Issuer taking reasonable measures available to it.

+provided that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which the Issuer would be obliged to pay such additional amounts were a payment in respect of the Bonds then due.